 Environmental pollution is an incurable disease.
 It can only be prevented. –Barry Commoner

 We have all heard it before, and we’ll surely hear it again.
-But pollution is a growing concern for the world, one which if don’t start thinking now how to prevent so much of it from entering our environment, our children and their children may not have much of an environment to worry over.
+But pollution is a growing concern for the world, one which, if we don’t start thinking now about how to prevent so much of it from entering our environment, our children and their children may not have much of an environment to worry over.

 For that reason, here is a list of 5 relatively unknown pollution problems that are worth knowing.
-You may not be able to directly do anything about any of them, but raising awareness is the first step that needs to be taken in order to right the wrongs done, and avoid any more from occurring in the future.
+You may not be able to do anything directly about any of them, but raising awareness is the first step that needs to be taken in order to right the wrongs done and avoid any more from occurring in the future.
 So without further ado, let’s get into the meat of it.

 Pacific Garbage Patch